nojetlag7/NumericalAnalysisProject/README.md

 - **Method**: Constructs a polynomial that passes through all given points
 - **Characteristics**:
   - Global polynomial approach
-  - Can exhibit oscillations (Runge's phenomenon)
+  - Can exhibit oscillations with high-degree polynomials
-  - Computationally expensive for large datasets
+  - Uses equally spaced points for numerical stability
-- **Use Case**: Works well for smooth, well-behaved data
+- **Use Case**: Works well for smooth, well-behaved data within known ranges

 #### 2. **Newton's Divided Difference**
 - **Method**: Builds polynomial using divided differences table
 - **Characteristics**:
   - Efficient for adding new data points
   - More stable than Lagrange for computation
-  - Same polynomial as Lagrange but different computation
+  - Uses equally spaced points for optimal performance
-- **Use Case**: Preferred when data points are frequently added
+- **Use Case**: Preferred when filling gaps in existing datasets

-#### 3. **Newton's Forward Difference**
+#### 3. **Cubic Spline Interpolation**
-- **Method**: Uses forward differences for extrapolation
+- **Method**: Uses piecewise cubic polynomials with smooth transitions
 - **Characteristics**:
-  - Designed for equally spaced data points
+  - Designed specifically for interpolation (gap-filling)
-  - Better suited for extrapolation beyond known range
+  - Smooth, continuous curves without oscillations
-  - Uses factorial terms in computation
+  - Minimizes curvature for natural-looking interpolation
-- **Use Case**: Ideal for time series forecasting
+- **Use Case**: Industry standard for filling gaps in continuous data series

 ## 📊 Analysis Criteria Explained